PrinceRaj1161/analog-clock/README.md

    - Open the `index.html` file in your browser to view the clock.

 3. **Customize**:
-   - Modify the `styles.css` file to change the appearance of the clock.
+   - Modify the `index.css` file to change the appearance of the clock.
-   - Update the `script.js` file to add additional functionality.
+   - Update the `index.js` file to add additional functionality.

 ---